 Red Hat® Satellite

-1. You can use Ansible on its own after the first use.
+1. You can use Ansible Automation Platform after the first use.

 2. You can use RHEL after the first use of the full product name in technical, customer-facing documentation.